-Ghost Dance Shirts: A Spectacular (and Heartbreaking) Art
+Ghost Dance Shirts: A Spectacular & Heartbreaking Art

 The aboriginal cultures of North America were built on thousands of years of communion and harmony with Nature.
 Tribes hearkened to Nature, to heaven and earth, in their hopes and dreams.
 It is not surprising that the Ghost Dance, one of the last vestiges of their traditional lifestyle, sought the power of Nature to help them.
 It represents a beautiful and heartbreaking ritual of human struggle.

-Historians agree unequivocally that over several centuries, Native American civilization experienced a holocaust brought by European disease, war, genocide, imprisonment, an institutional attack on their family units, loss of land, decimation of the natural species that they depended upon for survival, and even annihilation of their language and religion.
+Over several centuries, Native American civilization experienced the worst holocaust in human history brought by European disease, war, genocide, imprisonment, an institutional attack on their family units, loss of land, decimation of the natural species that they depended upon for survival, and even annihilation of their language and religion.

 By the 1880s, Native Americans had reached the low point of their civilizations.
 All tribes had been defeated and imprisoned on reservations, the majority of their populations killed by disease, warfare, or genocide, their elders were dying, and their children were taken away and put in white boarding schools.
 All semblance of their former lifestyles and traditions had been destroyed.
 From these ashes of defeat and despair, came a last gasp of hope, of resilience, in the form of the Ghost Dance.

 The concept of the Ghost Dance found it birth first in the vision--generally thought to be in the late 1880s--of a Paiute medicine man named Wovoka in Nevada territory.
 Wovoka claimed to have seen a prophecy that native people would again rise, that their honored dead would return, that whites would be removed from their land, and that the buffalo would again roam the Plains.
 Wovoka foretold that this would be achieved through living righteously and peaceably and performing a traditional round dance known as the Ghost Dance to conjure the spirits.